PrioteasaAndrei/QA-with-transformers-WS23/README.md

 BM25 retriever weight: 0.5, 0.7, 1

 Inference time using llama2 (Ollama) on a RTX 3050 Ti 4 GB VRAM , 16 GB RAM, I7 10th generation, max_retrieved_docs = 50, used_tokens= 8295: 3 mins 53 seconds

-For easy access to the vector database, irrespective of the machine on which our QA system is run we created an Elasticsearch instance on Elastic Cloud.
-Other reasons for choosing Elasticsearch were its compatibility with Langchain and the costs for maintaining the vector database.

-Each index has the same underlying retrieval strategy, namely a [Hybrid ApproxRetrievalStrategy](https://python.langchain.com/docs/integrations/vectorstores/elasticsearch#approxretrievalstrategy), which uses a combination of approximate semantic search and keyword based search.

-## Information Retrieval

-TO BE REPHRASED: The IR component uses an ensemble retriever combined with ...

-### Text Retrieval with Query Transformation

-### Response Generation

-### Evaluation Methods

-### User Interface

-By using caching we were able to decrease the answer time from 15.785237812311 seconds to 3.9000279903411865 seconds

-## Experimental Setup and Results

 ## Conclusions and Future Work